jakobilab/circtools/README.rst

 Installation is managed through ``pip3 install circtools`` or ``python3 setup.py install`` when installed from the cloned GitHub repository.
-No sudo access is required if the installation is executed with ``--user`` which will install the package in a user-writeable folder.
+No sudo access is required if the installation is executed in an virtual environment which will install the package in a user-writeable folder.
 The binaries should be installed to ``/home/$user/.local/bin/`` in case of Debian-based systems.